kiratubhi/pps-programs/Welcome file.md

 6 X 9 = 54
 6 X 10 = 60
 ```
-## 15: Write a program to show result of operands.
+## 15:Write a program to show result of operands.
 ```
 //To show results using operands(+,-,*,%,/)
 #include<stdio.h>